 When I first read through the Wilson family WWII letters, I found a few small tan envelopes, each with a tiny address peeking through an oblong window.

-The first one was from Dale Wilson, the middle brother, sent to his parents from Hawaii the summer of 1943.
+The first one was from Dale Wilson, the middle brother, sent to his parents in Iowa from Hawaii the summer of 1943.
 He and his crew had just completed the first leg of island hopping in a new B-25 to Australia, headed into combat.
 His folks must have needed a magnifying glass to read the short letter, the writing was so small.

 In it Dale reported that the bomber’s two good engines “purred out there on each side of us like two well-oiled sewing machines for the 13 hrs.”

 What were these miniscule V-Mails?
 During WWII, there was no email, no Skyping.
 Letters were the only way to communicate with someone overseas, but bags and bags of mail take up precious cargo space.
 The Post Office Department started encouraging V for Victory letters, where 37 bags of 150,000 one-page letters could be replaced by a single mail bag.
 So Dale’s mother and other family members got V-Mail stationery so they could write him the way the authorities had urged.
 V-Mail

 Dale found a typewriter to send his next V-Mail, making it easier to read but still very small.
 He was allowed to say he was somewhere in the southwest Pacific.
 The one written November 24 announced that he was “SOMEWHERE IN NEW GUINEA.”

 A letter writer used a V-Mail form, a one-sided standard-sized paper with a box for the receiver’s address, and mailed.
 At a V-Mail station it was checked by a censor, photographed, and sent overseas on a roll of film, which could carry about 1600 letters.
 Overseas each letter was printed onto a 4” x 5” photographic paper and folded into a special envelope with the address showing through a window.